paulojblack/pauloblackcom/src/markdown/20230617-medieval-jaunt-book-recs.md

 Phillip, an extremely lovable protagonist.

-I have a huge sweet spot in my heart for what I call monastic fiction: Anathem by Neal Stephenson, A Canticle for Leibowitz by Walter Miller and even the Redwall series are some of my favorite books.
+I have a huge sweet spot in my heart for what I call monastic fiction: Anathem by Neal Stephenson, A Canticle for Leibowitz by Walter Miller, The Name of the Rose by Umberto Eco and even the Redwall series are some of my favorite books.
 That said, I don't think I'm so partial to a tonsure and the drama of simony that I can't recognize a truly great story, regardless of my papal predilection.
 I plan to write more critically about The Kingsbridge series in general (did I mention this is book 1 of 3?
 All of them being 1000+ pages?), but for now let's skip to the end of the story following the assassination of the